parthasm/Useful-Algorithms/Single_Source_Shortest_Path/Readme.md

 Similarly vertex 1 is connected to the vertices 163 and 170 with the edge-costs of their edges as 8164 and 26, respectively.
 Please note that the graph in the 'Input.txt' file is undirected, although the Single Source Shortest Path problem is usually defined for directed graphs.
 However, both Bellman-Ford and Djikstra can be modified to solve this problem for undirected graphs.
 This is what has been done in this case.

-All the numerous variants of Djikstra; with different data-structures and different traversals of vertices are listed below:
+All the variants of Djikstra and Bellman-Ford are listed below:

 ##Djikstra_Dictionary_List.py

 Graph Data Structure:

-The Graph is stored as a dictionary with each vertex v as key.
+The Graph is stored as a dictionary with each source vertex v as key.
 The corresponding value is a list of tuples.
-Each tuple has 2 elements - the vertex w connected to v and the cost of the v-w edge.
+Each tuple has 2 elements - the destination vertex w connected to v and the cost of the v-w edge.

 Traversal: